jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     ValueError: ('6471/03/10 05:04', '7883/06/01 02:38')
     ValueError: ('7370/08/12 21:34', '7937/03/27 01:58')

-  which does not tell me anything so I comment it out to get the other message I got with the :ref:`AssertionError`, I can raise ValueError_ again or try to return the inputs
+  which does not tell me anything so I comment it out to get the other message I got with the :ref:`AssertionError`, I can raise :py:exc:`ValueError` again or try to return the inputs

-* When I get the error with the message about ``wake_time`` being earlier than ``sleep_time``, I copy it from the terminal to change the message of the ValueError_
+* When I get the error with the message about ``wake_time`` being earlier than ``sleep_time``, I copy it from the terminal to change the message of the :py:exc:`ValueError`

   .. code-block:: python